It’s hard to get anything done when your 6 month old baby won’t sleep unless held. Learn how to help your little one sleep on their own!

 - Sing a nursery song

-When you do these activities, preferably in the same order, he’ll begin to associate this routine with sleep time.
+When you do these activities, preferably in the same order, he can associate this bedtime routine with sleep.

-Six months of sleep deprivation is no joke, but thankfully you now have a few methods to try to get your baby to sleep.
+Six months of sleep deprivation is no joke for new parents.
+Thankfully, you now have a few methods to try to get your baby to sleep.

-Teach him to self soothe so he can fall asleep on his own.
-If sleep training isn’t for you, help him soothe himself to sleep, giving him an opportunity to at least try.
-Lie down next to him on a mattress on the floor, easing your way out once he’s asleep.
+Teach her to self soothe so she can fall asleep on her own.
+If sleep training isn’t for you, give her an opportunity to try to put herself to sleep before stepping in.
+Lie down next to her on a mattress on the floor, easing your way out once she’s asleep.

-Put him in a baby wrap so that you can at least get things done.
-If he’s awake in the crib but not crying, let him talk or play himself to sleep.
-And finally, establish a routine that signals it’s time to sleep.
+Put her in a baby wrap so that you can at least get things done.
+If she’s awake in the crib but not crying, let her talk or play herself to sleep.
+And finally, establish a sleep routine that signals it’s time to sleep.

-You don’t have to be sleep deprived, mama—even if it feels like your baby hates to sleep.
+You don’t have to be sleep deprived, friend—even if it feels like your baby hates to sleep.

 Get more tips: